 4. Glass is actually a liquid, it just flows very, very slowly

 It’s actually true, Mr. Freeze.

-Neither liquid, nor solid, explaining glass is a lot harder than some might think.
-In glass, molecules still flow, but at a very low rate that it’s barely perceptible.
-As such, it’s not enough to class glasses as liquid, but neither as solids.
-Chemists seem to be contend on calling them amorphous solids— a state somewhere between those two states of matter.
+Being neither liquid, nor solid, explaining glass is a lot harder than some might think.
+In a glass, molecules still flow, but at a very low rate that it’s barely perceptible.
+As such, it’s not enough to class glasses as a liquid, but neither as a solid.
+Instead, chemists classify glasses as amorphous solids— a state somewhere between those two states of matter.
 There’s also a thing called metal glass – a class of materials that are three times stronger than titanium and have the elastic modulus of bone, all while being extremely lightweight

-Every hydrogen atom in your body is likely to be 13.5 billion years old, since they were created at the birth of the universe
+5. Every hydrogen atom in your body is likely 13.5 billion years old because they were created at the birth of the universe